ayourtch/linode-ipv6-tunnel/README.md

 Notice, that there is no encryption - the tunnel is treated the same way as any other "internet" traffic.

+*NOTE: It appears that while this approach works fine for IPv6 inner payload, the inner IPv4 payload in case of path MTU discovery leaks its DF bit into the tunnel, despite the "nopmtudisc" setting.
+It's workable but not ideal - I will see how this can be fixed the best (possibly by doing IPv4 as a service on top of IPv6 with even bigger MTU :).*

 Installation:

 0) Download a combined image from http://stdio.be/blog/2023-08-24-full-1500-mtu-ipv6-lab/ - unless anything is written there, pick the latest.